November 2025 Reading List

-DAUGHTER OF THE WINTER QUEEN: FOUR REMARKABLE SISTERS, THE CROWN OF BOHEMIA, AND THE ENDURING LEGACY OF MARY, QUEEN OF SCOTS BY NANCY GOLDSTONE
+DAUGHTERS OF THE WINTER QUEEN: FOUR REMARKABLE SISTERS, THE CROWN OF BOHEMIA, AND THE ENDURING LEGACY OF MARY, QUEEN OF SCOTS BY NANCY GOLDSTONE

 What caught my eye in this Goldstone book was the relationships among the women and the legacy of Mary, Queen of Scots.
-Mary was a powerful figure despite a life of constant peril and her inevitable reliance on the decisions of others.
+Mary was a powerful figure despite a life of constant peril and her inevitable reliance on others' decisions.
 Even so, after what happened between Elizabeth I, the illegitimate child of Henry VIII, and Mary, Queen of Scots and Queen of France, it would be the Stuart line, and not the Tudors, that would continue their reign in England.
 And from the youngest daughter, Sophia, who married the Elector from Hanover, we get the current royal line of the British Monarchy.
 It is through the bloodline of women that Mary, Queen of Scots, endures even into the twenty-first century.

 I was glad to find the witty footnotes that Goldstone uses so well, back in this book.
-Those little notes give a modern impression of how much history from hundreds of years ago affects us today.
+Those little notes give a modern impression of how much history from centuries ago affects us today.
 Along with learning about Elizabeth Stuart, granddaughter of the legendary Mary, I gained insight into the bustling parlor rooms and royal court of the Holland.
 Not yet the free Netherlands; we know today Holland was an epicenter of art, innovation, and academia.
 It was fascinating to read about the brilliance of Princess Elizabeth and her academic relationship with René Descartes.
 I found out that my husband was familiar with the Cartesian Method and some other ideas by Descartes, which only reinforced the value of reading history and understanding how the world we live in came to be.
 Then there was Louisa, the painter, who also possessed a brilliant mind and a ready wit.
 Both she and her elder sister became nuns.
 However, Louisa’s conversion from Protestant to Catholicism at a time when whole countries went to war over religion was not the only scandal she had to endure.

 I don’t think there was anything about the book I disliked.
 The pacing was balanced, and Goldstone provided an outstanding balance among the different sisters and their respective histories.
 As much as I was glad to complete the book, I wanted it to continue.
 I have held a strong interest in Mary, Queen of Scots, for many years, and so to read a different take on their influence on history was gratifying.
 All I can say is that I cannot wait to start the next Goldstone book!